Just when you think you can handle it

 Iris

-I have found journaling helpful
+I have found journaling helpful0

 Hello Paris, I wish you well with the seroquel.
 It has been a life saver for my DW and I. She has been on a low dose for about 3 years.
 Actually in the last year we've backed off of her higher dose.
 She had been as high as 75 mg but now is pretty consistently at 50 mg.
 I administer it in two 25 mg doses starting after lunch and the second dose before dinner.
 Afternoons and evenings were her worst times.
-It made a huge difference in her levels of agitation, Rick
+It made a huge difference in her levels of agitation, Rick0

 Paris20,